Privacy Policy

 - Pricing-interest survey responses: if you voluntarily indicate willingness-to-pay during the Founding Beta, we store the answer, an optional monthly budget, and any free-text notes you submit.

-- Support correspondence: any messages you send to support@rowrouter.app and the email metadata associated with them.
+- Support correspondence: any messages you send to support@rowrouter.com and the email metadata associated with them.
+We retain support correspondence for up to 24 months after the last message in the thread, then delete it unless retention is required to investigate a specific incident or by law.

 2.2 From Recipients